ThoaShook/MentalHealthInTechPlaces/README.md

     * Leave vs mental mental and physical: Coeff = 0.31
     * Remote work vs self employed: Coeff = 0.32

-* Age distribution among survey-employees
+3. Age distribution among survey-employees

 ![](images/age_distribution.png)

-* Gender that is most likely seeking treatment is female and that is understandable
+* From our graph, we can infer that people that are likely having mental problem are in their late 20s or early 30s.
+New to job?
+Pressure from work?
+Relationship are unstable....

+4. Modeling:

 * Conclusions:
   - Based on our models, the most important indicators for a mentally healthy and stable workforce are: